uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

     - ex) A company is storing sensitive customer data in an Amazon S3 bucket.
 The company wants to protect the data from accidental deletion or overwriting.
 Versioning should the company use to meet these requirements.
   - Multipart Upload
   - Transfer Acceleration
+    - ex) A company needs to quickly and securely move files over long distances between its client and an Amazon S3 bucket.
   - Snowcone, Snowball, Snowmobile
   - Athena : Serverless 대화형 쿼리 서비스
     - ex) A company has 5 TB of data stored in Amazon S3.
 The company plans to occasionally run queries on the data for analysis.
 Amazon Athena should the company use to run these queries in the most cost-effective manner.